 Double Tap: 9 Instagrammable Summer Spots Across North Carolina

-With 300 miles of gorgeous coastline to the east and one of the oldest mountain ranges in the world to the west – and tons of urban fun in between – North Carolina summers offer tons of opportunities to up your Instagram game.
+With 300 miles of gorgeous coastline to the east and one of the oldest mountain ranges in the world to the west – and tons of urban fun in between – North Carolina summers offer plenty of opportunities to up your Instagram game.

 Grab your phone and your favorite travel buddies and get to snapping at some of our most Instagram-worthy destinations, or plan an epic summer road trip and hit all nine.
-Make sure to use #VisitNC when you post – we want to see how you enjoy our state.
+Make sure to use #visitnc when you post – we want to see how you enjoy our state.

 1 Switzerland Inn & Chalet Restaurant

 1 Switzerland Inn & Chalet RestaurantLittle SwitzerlandSee on map

 The firepit area overlooking the Blue Ridge Mountains alone is worth a trip to Switzerland Inn, but you’ll want to take advantage of The Chalet Restaurant’s panoramic mountain views while dining on seafood, duck and fine steak offerings, too.
 Add a hike to Mount Mitchell, the highest peak in the East, or to Linville Falls for more great photo ops.

 Insider tip: Save big when you book a weeknight stay with lodging and spa packages.

 2 Dorothea Dix Park